dthain/compilers-fa22/scanner.md

 The first step in building a compiler is to create a scanner.

-You will use the [Flex Scanner Generator](http://flex.sourceforge.net) to construct a scanner generator for the (B-minor Language)[bminor.md].
+You will use the [Flex Scanner Generator](http://flex.sourceforge.net) to construct a scanner generator for the [B-minor Language](bminor.md).
 It is up to you to carefully read this document and decide what all of the token types are, and define them carefully using flex regular expressions.
 Make sure that you define all reserved words, identifiers, operators, constants,